 Cameo Carlson, Head of Digital Business Development for Borman Entertainment and former Executive Vice President of Universal Motown Republic Group, has been at the forefront of the digital music revolution from its earliest stages.
 From terrestrial radio to online radio to digital and mobile commerce, she has demonstrated an ability to stay one step ahead of the industry throughout her career.
 Her roles have included mobile, online and digital sales, product development and marketing for artists such as Keith Urban, Lady Antebellum, Amy Winehouse, Lil Wayne and Jack Johnson.
 Cameo has been responsible for marketing and selling three of the ten biggest digital albums in history as well as breaking mobile ringtone records for first week sales, top-selling of all time and number of multi-platinum sales.
 In September 2008, Ms. Carlson was named one of the Top Mobile Executives by Billboard Magazine for her work at UMRG.
 Prior to her work at UMRG, Ms. Carlson worked as the editorial and label relations manager for iTunes, and the alternative & rock programmer for Spinner.com/Radio@AOL where she earned two U.S. Patents for her work in online radio.

-Entertainment attorney Jay L. Cooper focuses his practice on music industry, motion picture, television, Internet, multimedia, and intellectual property issues.
+Entertainment attorney Jay L. Cooper (Jerry Seinfeld, Katy Perry, screenwriter David Seidler (The King’s Speech), Sheryl Crow, John Williams, Glen Campbell, The Voice (TV Show)) focuses his practice on music industry, motion picture, television, Internet, multimedia, and intellectual property issues.
 He is recognized internationally as a leading expert on copyright law pertaining to music.
-A former professional musician, he worked with stars such as Frank Sinatra and Nat King Cole.
-He also played with the Los Angeles Philharmonic.
+A former professional musician, he has worked with stars such as Frank Sinatra and Nat King Cole and has performed with the Los Angeles Philharmonic.

 Jeremy Weiss is the founder and owner of The CI Companies, the umbrella brand of his career endeavors: CI Records (label), LAUNCH Music Conference & Festival, The Champ venue, CI Productions, CI Design & Printing, & the CI band management arm.